 Our primary source of funds is deposits, and our primary use of funds is the funding of loans.
 We invest excess deposits in interest-earning deposits at other banks, Federal funds sold, the Federal Reserve, securities, or other short-term liquid investments until the deposits are needed to fund loan growth or other obligations.
 Our average loans, including average loans for sale, increased \$92.9 million or 8.5% for the year ended December 31, 2017 compared to the year ended December 31, 2016.
-Our average deposits increased \$98.3 million or 7.0% for the year ended December 31, 2016.
+Our average deposits increased \$98.3 million or 7.0% for the year ended December 31, 2016 to the year ended December 31, 2016.